PaddlePaddle/InterpretDL/README.md

 ## Tutorials

-We plan to provide at least one example for each interpretation algorithm, and hopefully on different applications, as in CV and NLP.
+We plan to provide at least one example for each interpretation algorithm, and hopefully cover applications for both CV and NLP.

+Current tutorials can be accessed under [tutorials](https://github.com/PaddlePaddle/InterpretDL/tree/master/tutorials) folder.

 ## References of Algorithms